openshift/ci-tools/README.md

 ## Onboarding a component to ci-operator and Prow

 See [ONBOARD.md](ONBOARD.md#prepare-configuration-for-component-repo) for more information about how to write component repository configuration file.
+See the configuration reference at [CONFIGURATION.md](CONFIGURATION.md) for details on the configuration file keys.

 ## OpenShift components using ci-operator